wjayesh/coredns-healthcheck/README.md

 ### Workflow

-Firstly, the binary queries the CoreDNS pods from the host namespace and checks the repsonse.
+Firstly, the binary queries the CoreDNS pods from the host namespace and checks the response.

 * If the response received is unsatisfactory, then the pods are restarted, or the memory limit is increased if restarting doesn't help.